Dr.Web Network Checker

 This component is not designed to manage distributed scanning of files located in a local file system, since it cannot replace the Dr.Web File Checker component.
 To manage distributed scanning of local files, use the Dr.Web MeshD component.

-In case of high intensity of scanning of data transferred via the network, there can be issues with scanning due to depletion of the number of available file descriptors.
-In this case, it is necessary to increase the limit to the number of file descriptors available to Dr.Web for UNIX Mail Servers.
+If data scanning over the network is highly intensive, issues with scanning may arise when available file descriptors are depleted.
+In this case, it is necessary to increase the limit by the number of file descriptors available to Dr.Web Mail Security Suite.

 Details: